 She reminds readers that steampunk’s roots are literary; costume and cosplay, while appealing and amusing, were not originally part of steampunk.
 Up until the late 1990s, only books, some anime and maybe a handful of films were.

-That is not to say that costume and cosplay should therefore not be called “steampunk.”
+That is not to say costume and cosplay shouldn’t be considered steampunk.
 Rather, what was originally a genre has become a movement that encompasses more than books.
 Goh seems to believe steampunks have forgotten that.

 “Some of us like tackling the hard issues,” she notes, which include class schisms, colonialism and imperialism and presumably related topics like racism and sexism that were prevalent during the steampunk era.

-In other words, there are steampunk enthusiasts who like to mingle their hobby with a bit of politics and, of course, there is no harm in that.
-Indeed, we occasionally do the same thing.
+In other words, there are steampunk enthusiasts who like to mingle their hobby with a bit of politics and there is no harm in that.
+We occasionally do the same thing.

 Goh goes a step further, though, and declares that, “To write about the hard issues then is also writing about the hard issues today.”